resuminator/docs/docs/legal/code-of-conduct.md

----
-sidebar_position: 5
----

-# Code of Conduct
+# Contributor Covenant Code of Conduct

+Last updated: October 2, 2021

 ## Our Pledge